mu-semtech/mu-project/README.md

 #### domain.lisp
 The domain.lisp file describes your resources and the relationships between them.
 In this post we will describe the model of a book.
 Later on we will add an author model and specify the relationship between books and authors.

-Start the domain.lisp file also with the following line:
+Also start the `domain.lisp` file with the following line:
 ```lisp
 (in-package :mu-cl-resources)
 ```